 Burning or stinging of the nose, throat, and eyes

-When in a car, keep windows and vents closed.
+When in a car, keep windows closed.
 Turn the air-conditioning to re-circulate.
+Replace air filters according to your vehicle maintenance schedule.

-Children with chronic respiratory problems, such as asthma, are at increased risk.
-Children at increased risk should remain in a clean-air environment and be kept indoors until air quality improves.
-They should be monitored closely for signs or symptoms of harmful health effects as listed above.
-If they are showing these symptoms and their usual medications cannot bring them under control, they should be taken to a nearby medical facility, despite the risks of traveling.
+asthma are at increased risk.
+They should stay in a clean-air environment and be kept indoors until air quality improves.
+Watch for signs or symptoms of harmful health effects, listed above.
+Children having these symptoms whose usual medications are not helping should be taken to a nearby medical facility, despite the risks of traveling.

 The aftermath of a wildfire also poses dangers for children.